guilhermelobo94/guilhermelobo94/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Lenovo (Bootbox project)
+- 🔭 I’m currently working at Lenovo on the R&D team.
+My most recently job is the bootbox project where I develope a tool using Python and Shell Script to solve issues related to repair centers and diagnostics.
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m currently learning machine learning engineer at Fiap.
 - 👯 I’m looking to collaborate on data science projects
 - 🤔 I’m looking for help with statitics
 - 💬 Ask me about Python